apos/rapid-bulky-wshc-by-apos/README.md

 But it boils down to:

 1. Access to a 3D printer with PLA (or other materials which can be fine printed)
-2. [A standard ESP32 with 30 pim](media/ESP32_30pin_left_layout_comparison.jpg) (just the baseplate) best with USB-C jack
+2. [A standard ESP32 with 30 or 38 pim](media/ESP32_30pin_left_layout_comparison.jpg) (just the baseplate) best with USB-C jack
-3. [An Arduino form factor breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) (Dupont variant) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
+3. [A breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
 But these are very common.
-4. [A Joystick shield](media/manuals/ITEAD_Joystickshield_DS.pdf).
-The one I use here is very small.
-Reference Design V01 uses this one.
+4. A Arduino form factor Joystick shield
 5. An OLED 1,3 inch screen (I use a white colored one and put a red foil on it for the night)
 6. 10-15 cm long Dupont cables (female 2 female for breakout board 1).
 Or use a crimp toolset and cables to make your own length (which is better).
 You can save a lot of time, if you buy preconfigured dupont cables (2,4,5 bundled).
 If you use headers, that include a whole row of pins, this is more robust and also will lead to less misconfiguration.
 7. A standard USB powerbank, battery pack or for the breakout board no. 1 an 6,5 to 16V DC input (standard 5/2.1 mm jack) - until now there is no much space for a battery.